 - Where those services are provided

 - The hours in each day over which the services are provided.

 A contract may go further, though, and say that you must submit to management guidance, appraisal or monitoring.
 If you find yourself in this position, HMRC will probably conclude you are under the control of your client – this will make you, in their eyes, an employee and not a contractor.
 For more information on the Supervision, Direction or Control (SDC) test and how to use it to identify your IR35 status, you can read our SDC article.

 Another test of ‘employment’ is whether your business can provide a substitute to do the work.
 You should be able to send a substitute to complete the work on your behalf or reassign the work.
 The right to send a substitute, however, must be absolute, and not so restricted that you basically have to perform the work yourself.
 If you genuinely can provide a ‘substitute’ and on occasion actually do, then the contract is likely to be outside the scope of IR35.

 If the client is only interested in your own suitability and skills and no substitute can be offered or accepted, then any substitution clause will likely fail under HMRC scrutiny.
-If you have to personally provide the services agreed with your client, this is usually a good indicator that you’re an employee and are not self-employed.
+If you have to personally provide the services agreed with your client, this is usually an indicator that you’re an employee and aren’t self-employed.

 Mutuality of obligation

 To qualify as a contractor, there must not be a ‘mutuality of obligation’.
 There are two obligations to consider:

 - An obligation for one party to offer work

 - If work is offered, an obligation for the other party to accept it.